soyhyoj/soyhyoj.github.io/_posts/2021-1-8-useful-free-materials-for-ds.md

 ![Photo by Antonio DiCaterina on Unsplash](/images/bookmarks.jpg){:class="img-responsive"}

-Here are my bookmarked studying materials and career prep tools which are free, available online and digestible for newbies (including myself).
+Here are my favorite free online studying materials and career prep tools which are digestible for the newbies building a data science career (including myself).

 ### Statistics